-Full board accommodation is provided with one night at the Hotel Kopala, Tbilisi, four nights at the Hotel Kazbegi, and the final two nights back at the Hotel Kopala, Tbilisi.
+Full board accommodation is provided with four nights at the Hotel Kazbegi, and three nights at the Hotel Kopala, Tbilisi.
 The hotel in Tbilisi is a lovely traditional Georgian hotel and the restaurant offers a panoramic view of the city.
 At Kazbegi we stay in the Alpine Institute which provides simple clean accommodation with comfortable beds and hot showers.
 All rooms have en suite facilities.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and a local guide, full board accommodation (starting with breakfast on 28th and ending with dinner on 3rd), soft drinks at meal times, bottled water throughout, local transport by mini coach, reserve entrance fees, international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full board accommodation (starting with breakfast on the 27th and ending with dinner on the 3rd), soft drinks at meal times, bottled water throughout, local transport by mini coach, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED